 But the supply of wood waste may shrink in the future, which could limit the future of biomass energy.
 A report prepared for BC Hydro forecasts that wood waste supply will fall over the next 10 years as the forest industry is allowed to cut less wood.

 FortisBC sees tremendous potential for biofuels in its natural gas system.
-By capturing the methane generated by landfills and farming operations, this Renewable Natural Gas (RNG) can heat BC homes and businesses.
+By capturing the methane generated by landfills and farming operations, this Renewable Natural Gas1 (RNG) can heat BC homes and businesses.
 FortisBC was the first utility in North America to offer this kind of RNG program to its customers, and now more than 9,500 customers have signed up.

-The company intends to expand its offering in the coming years so that this low-carbon fuel makes up an increasing share of the natural gas supply in BC.
+The company intends to expand its offering in the coming years so that this low-carbon2 fuel makes up an increasing share of the natural gas supply in BC.
 With operations at a few farms and landfills around BC, FortisBC recently worked with the City of Surrey on a biofuel facility that will see curbside waste turned into fuel for its vehicle fleet.